 - Director Spirituality and Public Health Traineeship

-Doug Oman is an Associate Adjunct Professor, where his research focuses on influences on health from spirituality and related psychological factors.
+Doug Oman is an adjunct professor, where his research focuses on influences on health from spirituality and related psychological factors.
 He has taught Public Health students in Community Health Sciences, Maternal Child Health, and other areas of public health.
 He edited Why Religion and Spirituality Matter for Public Health (2018, Springer), and is the director of U.C.
 Berkeley’s traineeship on Spirituality and Public Health.

 Oman served as President (2016-2017) of the Society for the Psychology of Religion and Spirituality (Division 36 of the American Psychological Association), and has published more than 90 peer-reviewed journal articles and book chapters.
 Oman has been Associate Editor of the journals Mindfulness and Psychology of Religion and Spirituality and serves on the editorial board of the Journal of Health Psychology and the book series Religion, Spirituality and Health: A Social-Scientific Approach (Springer).
 His 1998 paper, “Religion and Mortality Among the Community-Dwelling Elderly” was awarded the Templeton Prize for Exemplary Paper in Religion and the Medical Sciences, as well as the 2018 William C. Bier Award recognizing outstanding interdisciplinary work on issues of psychology of religion and related fields (from the Society for the Psychology of Religion and Spirituality).